mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> Fall back three thousand miles.

-This is more than simply “keep your mouth shut, just do your best with wholeheartedness [and] compassion”: this is really going back three thousand miles.
+This is more than simply “keep your mouth shut, just do your best with wholeheartedness [and] compassion”; this is really going back three thousand miles.
 That means it’s very hard to reach.
 The words are simple: keep your mouth shut, and just do your best with compassion and wholeheartedness.
 Simple words.
 But for us, it’s really going back 3,000 miles: it’s far away.

 That’s why we have to practice, we have to go to the Blue Dragon’s cave to get the jewel.
 How many times?
 We don’t know how many times.